 NETGEAR: 10 gigabit opens up new opportunities for resellers

-After more than a decade in the corporate data centre, cost effective 10 gigabit connections are moving into the SMB market, opening the doors for local resellers to future-proof customers’ networks – and cross- and upsell.
+After more than a decade in the corporate data center, cost effective 10 gigabit connections are moving into the SMB market, opening the doors for local resellers to future-proof customers' networks – and cross- and upsell.